 Courses used to fulfill the free electives may but are not required to have a competency.
 A maximum of 6 credits may be taken in Mathematics courses.

 NOTE: Students may be required to complete PSY103 Introduction to Psychology (3 credits) as prerequisite to PSY311 Psychology of Adolescence, and should consult the Psychology Chair.
-If the course is required, it may be taken as part of the Free Electives.
+If the

 Three high school units of college preparatory mathematics, though trigonometry.